EHR Integration: Step-by-step Guidelines for Healthcare Businesses

 3.2.
 Seamless Practice Expansion and Scalability

 3.3.
-Enhanced Decision-Making with Analytics and Reporting
+Data-Driven Decision-Making With Analytics

 3.4.
-Improved Patient Engagement and Self-Service Options
+Improved Patient Engagement and Self-Service

 3.5.
 Optimized Care Coordination and Collaboration